whblondeau/memoria-interna/stories/the-borax-road-affair/the-borax-road-affair.md

 &#8220;No,&#8221; said Zemena. &#8220;No, I don&#8217;t.&#8221;

 &#8220;I&#8217;ve just realized that, every time that damned Song was crying, Heitor grew fierce and quarrelsome.
-And when it was silent, he seemed to forget his anger.&#8221; He frowned in sorrow. &#8220;Can Singing really do that?&#8221;
+And when it was silent, he seemed to forget his anger.&#8221; He frowned in sorrow. &#8220;Can Singing really do that?
+To such a formidable man?&#8221;

 &#8220;Oh yes, it can indeed.&#8221; Zemena&#8217;s face grew cold and rigid with fury.